Muscle Trigger Points is a medical reference app for iOS that maps 160 trigger points and referral patterns for 108 muscles.

 This is the dominant market leader in the medical anatomy space, commanding a massive user base and setting the industry standard for 3D visualization.

-- Offers comprehensive 3D interactive models that dwarf the target's static image-based referral pattern library.
+- Offers comprehensive 3D interactive models that dwarf this app's static image-based referral pattern library.

 - Provides a massive, cross-platform ecosystem that integrates across mobile, desktop, and web environments.